raspberrypilearning/flappy-parrot/en/step_2.md

 --- task ---

-Click on the `Paint new sprite` button and name your sprite **Pipes**.
+Click on the **Paint new sprite** button and name your sprite 'Pipes'.

 [[[generic-scratch-rename-sprite]]]

 --- /task ---

-The `Pipes` sprite will have a pair of pipes with a gap in the middle.
-You'll be able to move the sprite up and down to get the gap in a different place.
+The 'Pipes' sprite should be a pair of pipes with a gap in the middle.
+By moving the sprite up or down, you can put the gap in a different place.

-Let's take a look at how this is going to work.

-This picture shows an example of how the pipes could be positioned, the parts outside the stage are normally hidden, you only see then when you drag the sprite:
+This picture shows an example of how the pipes could be positioned.
+The parts of the sprite outside the Stage are normally hidden, you only see then when you drag the sprite:

 ![screenshot](images/flappy-pipes-position.png)

-You can't draw a pipe as big as the pipes need to be, but you can increase the size of a sprite when it's used.
+You can't draw a sprite as big as the pipes need to be, but you can increase the size at which the sprite shows on the Stage.

 --- task ---

 ![pipes sprite](images/pipes-sprite.png)

 Add code to make the sprite bigger.
 ```blocks
 when green flag clicked
 set size to (200) %
 ```

-This will make it easier to see how big you need to make the pipes.
+This makes it's easier to see how big the pipes should be.

 --- /task ---

 --- task ---

-Switch the Paint editor to Vector mode, by clicking **Convert to vector** in the bottom right.
+Switch the Paint editor to Vector mode by clicking on **Convert to vector** in the bottom right-hand corner.

 ![convert to vector button highlighted](images/vector-mode-button.png)